raykostantchev/rayko_research_group/content/authors/anam_ishaq/_index.md

 ---
 # Display name
-title: Satyam Priyanshu
+title: Anam Ishaq

 # Username (this should match the folder name)
-authors: satyam
+authors: anam_ishaq

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: MSc student
+role: PhD student

 # Organizations/Affiliations
 organizations: